The Real Reason People Don’t RSVP to Party Invites, According to Experts

-In the world of the Internet, there is a new invitation: the Evite.
-With this technology, the host can see if you're sitting on the invite.
+In the world of the internet, there’s another invitation to take into account: evites.
+With this technology, the host can see if you're sitting on an invitation.
 As a host, you shouldn't obsessively check the invite, says Smith, but as a guest, you should respond as soon as you know your plans.
 Smith suggests hiding the guest list if you think people will wait around to see who else is responding to the party.